nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

   - if author simply can't be reached and package is very outdated, then need to contact npm to get access to deprecate package.

 * A cli to allow `npm deprecate` a range of versions on a package.
-* or `npm deprecate` versions with published date older than a given time
+* or request new support of `npm deprecate` to allow deprecating versions published before a given time

 ## Identify replacement

-- If a package is fully unmaintained, then a replacement should be identify and add to the deprecate message.
+- If a package is fully unmaintained, then a replacement should be identified and added to the deprecation message.
-- If no replacement exist, then should identify the safe versions to use in deprecate message.
+- If no replacement exists, then should identify the safe versions to use in the deprecation message.

 ## Encourage Author to deprecate versions

 - File issue in repo to encourage author to deprecate a version that:
   - Has known critical bugs and should be avoided
-  - Known to fail for LTS NodeJS
+  - Known to fail for LTS Node.js
   - Has known critical vulnerabilities

 ## What user can do to avoid deprecate versions